LLP Group Governance

 To support the identification of opportunities to create and preserve value, there is a focus on innovation and finding new or alternative ways to continue to service our clients’ needs proactively and effectively.
 More on our approach to innovation, including some recent examples and award-winning developments, can be found here.

-The Group has a dedicated Practice Governance & Risk team (PG&R), responsible for dealing with risk management and compliance within the business.
-PG&R works alongside all Group entities, both in the UK and internationally, in respect of risk and compliance.
+The Group's Office of the General Counsel (OGC) is responsible for dealing with risk management and compliance within the business.
+OGC works alongside all Group entities, both in the UK and internationally, in respect of risk and compliance.

 Risk is embedded as part of all discussions at the Executive and Board.
-The Head of PG&R is a member of the Executive and also attends Board meetings on at least a quarterly basis to discuss the principal risks facing the Group and mitigation required to minimise the Group’s exposure.
+The General Counsel is a member of the Executive and also attends Board meetings on at least a quarterly basis to discuss the principal risks facing the Group and mitigation required to minimise the Group’s exposure.
 She also regularly meets and has direct access to the Senior Partner, Managing Partner and each of the NEDs outside the cycle of Executive and Board meetings.

-Principle 5: Remuneration – a board should promote executive remuneration structures aligned to the long-term sustainable success of a company, taking into account pay and condition elsewhere in the company.
+Principle 5: Remuneration – a board should promote executive remuneration structures aligned to the long-term sustainable success of a company, taking into account pay and conditions elsewhere in the company.

 The Group rewards and recognises, at an individual and team level, those outcomes and behaviours which support the achievement of the Group’s Purpose and Vision and the delivery of our strategic objectives.